BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/minas_tirith.md

 **WARGEAR**

-- Armour
+- [Armour]
-- sword
+- [Sword]
-- bow
+- [Bow]

 **HEROIC ACTIONS**

-- Heroic Accuracy
+- [Heroic Accuracy]

 **SPECIAL RULES**

-- Woodland Creature
+- [Woodland Creature]

 - **Birdcalls** `ACTIVE`

-Mablung and any Rangers (including Faramir, Madril, Damrod and Anborn) within 6" gain Stalk Unseen.
-Additionally, enemy models targeted with a shooting attack by Mablung or any Rangers do not benefit from Stalk Unseen, if they have it.
+Mablung and any Rangers (including Faramir, Madril, Damrod and Anborn) within 6" gain [Stalk Unseen].
+Additionally, enemy models targeted with a shooting attack by Mablung or any Rangers do not benefit from [Stalk Unseen], if they have it.

 </div>

 ---
 <div class="unitCard" markdown>

 ### PEREGRIN TOOK [25 POINTS]